Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Api Context for access and storage of the configured api keys for authenticated users
+APIContext for access and storage of the configured API keys for authenticated users

 <a name='M-Auth-DataAccess-IApiDbContext-GetApiKey-System-String,System-Byte[]-'></a>
 ### GetApiKey(apiName,compareHash) `method`

 ##### Summary

-Api key access function
+API key access function

 ##### Returns